hubmapconsortium/documentation/docs/clt/install-hubmap-clt.md

 pipx upgrade atlas-consortia-clt globus-cli
 ```

-#### Login to the HuBMAP CLT
+#### Log in to the HuBMAP CLT

 A one-time login is required for any download session.
-For non-public data, you must login with your HuBMAP account.
-For publicly available data, you can login with any account accepted by the login form (Google and ORCID).
+For non-public data, you must log in with your HuBMAP account.
+For publicly available data, you can log in with any account accepted by the login form (Google and ORCID).
 Login can be initiated using the following command:

 ```bash
 hubmap-clt login